Chambers USA: General Commercial Litigation (California)

-Around a decade ago Kay broadened her practice to include civil litigation.
-In 2009, Kay worked with Ms. Keller in a business fraud trial in which the jury awarded $350 million, the largest jury verdict in California that year.
-In 2011, she worked with Ms. Keller in the retrial of the epic doll battle Mattel v.
-MGA, in which MGA was defending against copyright infringement and trade secret misappropriation claims and prosecuting its own trade secret misappropriation action against Mattel.
-The jury rejected all of Mattel’s claims of copyright infringement and trade secret misappropriation and awarded $85,000,000 in damages to MGA Entertainment; the judge added another $85 million in punitive damages and $139 million in attorneys’ fees.
-(Although the judgment was reversed on appeal, the attorneys’ fee award remained.)
+Team member for MGA in the 2011 retrial of Mattel v.
+MGA.
+Our client was defending against copyright infringement and trade secret misappropriation claims and prosecuting its own trade secret misappropriation claims.
+The jury rejected all of Mattel’s claims of copyright infringement and trade secret misappropriation and awarded $85,000,000 in damages to MGA Entertainment (although the award to MGA was reversed on appeal, the defense verdict on all of Mattel’s claims remains, and a $137,000,000 attorneys’ fee award also remains).

 In 2009, represented client on a case that resulted $350 million verdict in a business fraud trial.
 This was the largest jury verdict in California for 2009.

 Represented the former chief of gastroenterology at a major Southern California hospital, and professor of medicine at UCLA, on an indictment alleging conspiracy to commit insurance fraud.
 District Attorney alleged fraud was in excess of $100 million.
 Client pled to two felonies which were later dismissed.

 In same case listed above, represented physician in action by the state Attorney General to suspend client’s license to practice medicine.
 Motion was denied.

 Represented the principal of an investment company in a District Attorney investigation into a $54 million Ponzi scheme and sale of unlicensed securities.